 Their logic behind their idea is that the people who are alike will theoretically get along better with one another, the known and typical saying “birds of the same feather flocks together” or “great minds think alike “greatly applies to their theory.
 Very ideal indeed if you would think about it, there would be no need to worry for bad terms and relations to emerge in the office when everyone already practically has the same characteristics, all goals are aligned and all of their interests lie on the same plane.

-It should be expected in any type of organization though for some type of conflicts to occur because diversity in the workplace has become more and more generalized and not of an issue anymore.
+It should be expected in any type of organization though for some type of conflict to occur because diversity in the workplace has become more and more generalized and not of an issue anymore.
 The results and aftermath of the blooming diversity make the clash of personalities very imminent to happen more frequently.
-The acceptance and occurrence of diversity can either be a fortunate or unfortunate event in an organization if you lack the skills and potential to control and use it at the best of your advantage.
+The acceptance and occurrence of diversity can either be a fortunate or unfortunate event in an organization if you lack the skills and potential to control and use it to the best of your advantage.

 It might be a good thing to have workplace diversity but we need to keep in mind that we need to control and manage our employees well and let harmony come forth.
-It might be a challenge to create unity with all the diverse and distinctive personalities, but if we are able to properly grasp and control it, the employee relations in your team or organization can create a solid impact or foundation to better performance and productivity in the workplace.
+It might be a challenge to create unity with all the diverse and distinctive personalities, but if we are able to properly grasp and control it, the employee relations in your team or organization can create a solid impact or foundation for better performance and productivity in the workplace.

 Harmony, in a nutshell, is basically how good a team works together as a whole.
 Imagine a puzzle where there are disassembled pieces of diverse shapes and sizes but at the end of the day, they all had their designated places that were used to complete the whole picture.
 Each and every piece had its role to play, they are connected with one another.